-In order to achieve the needed intake, the amounts that you need to eat are by far over what an average person would be prepared to consume on a daily basis, and over what would be considered a healthy and safe amount.
+To achieve the needed intake, the amounts that you need to eat are by far over what an average person would be prepared to consume daily, and over what would be considered a healthy and safe amount.

 Studies carried out by the Purdue University in India have looked at the effect of smaller quantities therefore, using half a teaspoon as a study guide, to give a more realistic outlook and one that most people would be able to physically consume.

 Studies consisted of two groups - people who like spicy food and people who don't like spicy food.
 Results showed that, in general “…red pepper consumption did increase core body temperature and burn more calories through natural energy expenditure...”

 However, it was also noted that effects may not last for long, as the more that people become used to the burning sensation of the spice, the less good it does.
 It seems the burning effect of the chili at the beginning parts of digestion, in your mouth, is an important component of its health benefits.

 Findings show that red pepper should be consumed in non-capsule form because of this 'taste' - the sensory experience – which may maximize the digestive process.

 "That burn in your mouth is responsible for the (potential) effect...It turns out you get a more robust effect if you include the sensory part because the burn contributes to a rise in body temperature, energy expenditure, and appetite control."
 (Journal Physiology and Behavior)

 In the same studies, those who did not consume red pepper regularly, and hence didn't become used to the 'spicy' experience, experienced a more successful decrease of hunger, especially for fatty, salty, and sweet foods.
 So, the conclusion was that “...consuming red pepper can help manage appetite and burn more calories after a meal, especially for individuals who do not consume the spice regularly.”